asahi-alarm/asahi-alarm/README.md

 - ~~on some systems `xhost +` maybe necessary first~~ fixed
 - on some systems `echo "nameserver 1.1.1.1 | sudo tee -a /etc/resolv.conf` may be necessary. (pro tip: set this DNS server in your DHCP server/router)

-## New installs

-We have created new installer images, we are investigating hosting options at the moment.
-The files are too big to host on github releases, and free hosting plans would quickly run into bandwidth issues.

 ## Contributing